Department of Electrical and Computer Engineering

 “C-” Grade Rule

-A grade of “C-” or better in any science, engineering, or mathematics course required for an engineering degree or any other course that is a prerequisite to a required CPE, (EE) or Engineering (EGR) course indicates satisfactory preparation for further engineering education.
+A grade of “C-” or better in any science, engineering, or mathematics course required for an engineering degree or any other course that is a prerequisite to any required Computer Engineering (CPE), Electrical Engineering (EE), or Engineering (EGR) course indicates satisfactory preparation for further engineering education.
 Any course assigned a grade below a “C-” must be repeated before enrolling in any course for which it is a prerequisite.
 This requirement is subject to both the Gateway Course and Three-Attempt Limit rules.

 Program Educational Objectives